Zebra Medical Vision screenshot

 Key Features

-identifies potential findings such as lesions, nodules, and other pathologies
+flags potential findings such as lesions, nodules, and other clinical markers for radiologist review

 Pros & Cons